jacoduplessis/django-telegram-blog/readme.md

 You have two choices:

-1. run `manage.py telegramblogupdater`.
-This is intented to ease developement but can be used in production.
+1. Run `manage.py telegramblogupdater`.
+This is intended to ease developement but can be used in production.
-2. set `TELEGRAM_BLOG_USE_WEBHOOK = True` in settings and run `manage.py telegramblogsetwebhook`.
-You need to run a webserver with SSL to use this, or use a tool like ngrok (for testing).
+2. Run the app on a publicly accessible HTTPS URL (use ngrok for dev) and run `manage.py telegramblogsetwebhook`.

 ### To Do